documentationfor yFiles for HTML 3.0.0.3

 Arrow Shapes

 The ArrowNodeStyle renders nodes as arrows.
-It supports different kinds of arrow shapes with a configurable angle of the arrow head and a configurable shaft thickness.
-Similar to all shape based node styles, the ArrowNodeStyle supports setting a border stroke and background fill.
+It supports different kinds of arrow shapes with a configurable angle for the arrowhead and a configurable shaft thickness.
+Similar to all shape-based node styles, the ArrowNodeStyle supports setting a border stroke and background fill.

 Different nodes with ArrowNodeStyle